Table of Contents

-When enabling the Automatic Client Upgrade, SCCM creates a Scheduled Task for each client machine with a version number lower than the Latest Version property.
+When enabling the Automatic Client Upgrade, SCCM creates a Scheduled Task for each client machine with a version lower than the Latest Version property.

 The Scheduled Task is created with a random run interval, which means that all clients are not updated simultaneously, which could cause performance issues.

 Seven days is the default, which is usually sufficient, but change it according to your requirements.

 Follow the below steps to enable Automatic Client Upgrade in your SCCM hierarchy:

-1. Open the SCCM console.
+1. Open the Configuration Manager console.
 Select your Site under Site Configuration and select Hierarchy Settings in the top ribbon.